Last updated: May 26, 2026

 | Mixed hay (grass + legume) | 10–14% | Moderate–high | Most horses | Good balance; reduces risk of overfeeding protein from pure alfalfa |

-| Coastal Bermuda | 7–9% | Low–moderate | Easy keepers; metabolic risk horses | Lower protein and energy than alfalfa; common in Southeast |
+| Coastal Bermuda | 7–9% | Low–moderate | Easy keepers; metabolic risk horses | Lower protein and energy than alfalfa; common in the Southeast |

 The general rule is that horses should eat 1.5–2% of their body weight in forage daily.
-For a 1,100-pound horse, that’s 16–22 pounds of hay per day if the horse is not on pasture.
+For a 1,100-pound horse, that is 16–22 pounds of hay per day if the horse is not on pasture.
 Horses in hard work may need 2–2.5% to maintain condition alongside their grain ration.
 Horses with metabolic conditions or obesity risk may need to be restricted to 1.5% of their current weight while targeting a lower goal weight.

 Can Horses Eat Only Hay?